Leomaradan/prompt-template-for-automatic1111/README.md

 You can now create a new txt file with the wanted name (from above example: `tifa-original.txt`).
 Open the created file, and type (or paste) your prompt.
 Save the file, and change the extension to `.tpl`.
 If you want a preview image, you can simple put an image with the same name in the folder.
 You can also create a new file but with `.txt`, and the content of this file will be used to display a description in the extra network card

 ![image](https://i.imgur.com/uW9caVO.png)

+## Hiding network tabs

+This extension also add the option in Settings > Extra Networks > Hide Extra networks tab.
+With this option, you can hide unused Extra Networks tabs